NGH14/design-into-code/README.md

-# My Design to HTML Collection 🎨➡️💻🐍
+# My Design to Code Collection 🎨➡️💻🐍

 This repository showcases my personal journey and collection of projects where I've converted design mockups (Figma, PSD, etc.) into functional HTML, CSS, and sometimes JavaScript and SCSS.
 It's a place to track my progress, share my code, and hopefully inspire someones l